 On 17th August 2020 Norwich secured the loan signing of Tottenham midfielder Oliver Skipp for the 2020/21 season, against the wishes of manager Jose Mourinho who admitted he was selfish in wanting to keep Skipp around the first team squad as he saw him as a future Spurs captain but grudginly recognised and agreed with Skipp that a loan to gain playing time was needed at this stage of his career.

-Born in Welwyn Garden City but raised in Hertfordshire, Skipp played for the Bengeo Tigers youth team before joining Spurs in 2013.
+Born in Welwyn Garden City and raised in Hertfordshire, Skipp played for the Bengeo Tigers youth team before joining Spurs in 2013.
 He progressed through the youth team ranks before signing a professional contract in August 2018.
 He made his professional debut for Spurs on 31st October 2018 in the League Cup against West Ham and then made his league debut against Southampton.
 By the time he joined Norwich, he had made 23 appearances for Spurs.
 He scored his first goal for Spurs in the 7-0 win over Tranmere in the FA Cup in January 2019.

 He has been capped by England at Under-16, Under-17 and Under-18 level before winning his first Under-21 cap against Slovenia in October 2019.
 Whilst on international duty, he was with Norwich players Todd Cantwell, Max Aarons and Ben Godfrey who influenced his decision to join Norwich.